portworx/px-docs/release-notes/portworx-enterprise.md

 * Unique Cluster-specifc bucket for each cluster for cloudsnaps
 * Load balanced cloudsnap backups for replicated PX volumes
 * One-time backup schedules for Cloudsnap
+* Removed the requirement to have /etc/pwx/kubernetes.yaml in all k8s nodes

 ### Key Issues Addressed

 * `pxctl cloudsnap credentials` command has been moved under `pxctl credentials`
 * Docker inline volume creation support for setting volume aggregation level
+* --nodes support for docker inline volume spec
 * Volume attach issues after a node restart when container attaching to a volume failed
 * PX Alert display issues in Prometheus
 * Cloudsnap scheduler display issues where the existing schedules were not seen by some users.